The Illusion of Success

 And then there’s the flip side of that.
 There are self-proclaimed gurus and seven-figure earners who started out broke and promise to have the secret to their success.
 They promise to pass it on if you just wait until the end of their webinar, sign up for their discovery call, and enroll in their fancy Facebook group disguised as a group coaching program.

 Between those two extremes are the rest of us.
 It’s not about working yourself to death or discovering the secret to success.
 Whether you work for an employer in an office, work remotely, or work for yourself, the most important thing is balance and efficiency.

 Using the Right Tools

 You have to make sure you’re using the right tool for the job.
 Using the wrong tool often ends up causing frustration and ends up resulting in double the work, which costs more time than using no tool at all.
-Refer to my list of curated tools at bestof.pbwebd.com to get a head start on wading through the massive list of available tools.
-Make sure to bookmark the link so you can return whenever you need a new tool or want to check up on your current tools.
+I will often write about tools I use and recommend.
+There’s a whole category for it on the blog.

 But all the tools in the world can’t help if you don’t know how to use your time efficiently.
 My friend introduced me to work cycles, and it was the greatest thing that could have happened.
 I needed to figure out how to finish work efficiently while still growing my business.

 I’ve always been able to work for long stretches of time.
 I’ve used time trackers.
 At one time even used a program that monitored what window was open and for how long.
 But without a framework for analyzing what I was doing, I was just creating data.
 I had no way to know where to focus my improvement efforts.